electron/electron/docs/tutorial/devtools-extension.md

 # DevTools extension

-To make debugging more easy, atom-shell has added basic support for [Chrome DevTools Extension][devtools-extension].
+To make debugging more easy, Electron has added basic support for [Chrome DevTools Extension][devtools-extension].

 For most devtools extensions, you can simply download their source codes and use